Obscur4ns/UKSF_Factions/Takistan/01_takistani_national_resistance_research_brief.md

 - hostile to BLUFOR and OPFOR;
 - temporarily friendly to BLUFOR;
 - friendly to government;
-- hostile only to NTEF;
+- hostile only to NTE;
 - hostile only to government.

 ---